PriyeshV/priyeshv.github.io/index.md

  <a href="https://github.com/PriyeshV/NRL_Benchmark">Code</a> <br>

 2018
-- Our work on **Learning semi-supervised cluster invariant node representations with NMF** by A Mitra,<br/>P Vijayan, S Parthasarathy, and B Ravindran was presented at the `Relational Learning Workshop (R2L), NeurIPS'18.`
+- Our work on **Learning semi-supervised cluster invariant node representations with NMF** by A Mitra, P Vijayan, S Parthasarathy, and B Ravindran was presented at the `Relational Learning Workshop (R2L), NeurIPS'18.`
 - Our work on **Higher Order Propagation for Deep Collective Classification** by P Vijayan, Y Chandak, M Khapra, and B Ravindran was presented at the eighth workshop on `Statistical relational learning for AI (StarAI), IJCAI'18.`
  <a href="https://arxiv.org/abs/1805.12421">Full Paper</a> |
  <a href="https://github.com/PriyeshV/HOPF">Code</a>